Get 80% off your plan for your first 6 months.*

 How long does it take to get a bridge loan?

-• Legal work: Straightforward cases complete faster; complex ownership structures take longer
+• legal work: Straightforward cases complete faster than complex ownership structures

-• Documentation readiness: Having your financial records and exit plan prepared speeds up approval
+• documentation readiness: Prepared financial records and exit plans speed up approval

-For urgent situations, some lenders offer expedited processing within 48 to 72 hours, though this may come with higher fees.
+For urgent situations, some lenders offer expedited processing within 48–72 hours, though this may come with higher fees.

 Bridge loans: for and against

-• Speed: Arrange funding in days rather than weeks.
-Some lenders complete within a week.
+• Arrange funding quickly: Complete in days rather than weeks, with some lenders completing within a week

-• Higher borrowing limits: Borrow more than credit cards or lines of credit allow because the loan is secured.
+• Borrow more: Access higher limits than credit cards or lines of credit allow because the loan is secured

-• Flexible terms: Choose from open or closed terms, fixed or variable rates, and interest-only or capitalised payment structures.
+• Choose flexible terms: Select from open or closed terms, fixed or variable rates, and interest-only or capitalised payment structures

-• Collateral risk: You could lose your secured asset if permanent funding falls through and you can't repay.
+• Risk your collateral: You could lose your secured asset if permanent funding falls through

 How to get a bridge loan

-1. Determine your timeline and exit strategy: Work out how long you need the funds and exactly how you'll repay, whether through permanent financing, asset sale, or incoming payments.
+1. Determine your timeline and exit strategy: Calculate how long you need funds and how you'll repay through permanent financing, asset sale, or incoming payments

-2. Gather required documents: Prepare your credit history, proof of collateral (property, equipment, or inventory), and evidence you can make repayments.
+2. Gather required documents: Prepare your credit history, proof of collateral, and evidence of repayment ability

-3. Compare lenders: Research banks and specialist bridge loan providers to find competitive rates and terms.
+3. Compare lenders: Research banks and specialist providers to find competitive rates and terms

-4. Submit your application: Provide your documentation along with a clear exit plan showing how you'll repay the loan.
+4. Submit your application: Provide documentation along with a clear exit plan

-To learn more about getting approved for bridge and traditional loans, check out the guide How to get a business loan.
+To learn more about getting approved for bridge and traditional loans, check out the guide on applying for finance.

 Talk to your bank

 Start by talking to your bank.
-You've already built a relationship, and they know your business.
+You've already built a relationship, and they know your business, though recent surveys suggest one in ten businesses uses close friends and family as bankers instead, according to ACCA research on small business finance.
 Not all banks offer bridge loans, though, so you may need to approach specialist providers.
 Always check that any lender is reputable before proceeding.

 Your accountant can help you prepare the financial information lenders require.
 Using small business accounting software keeps your records organised and makes pulling together application documents faster.